cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   # 11:23:22.436 INFO  server     Started responding as healthy
   ```

-* Check the terminal in which indexer mode ponder is running.
+* Check the terminal in which ponder is running in indexer mode.
 Logs of payment for `eth_getLogs` queries can be seen:

   ```bash
   # ...
   # 08:02:37.763 DEBUG realtime   Finished processing new head block 89 (network=fixturenet)